Rainyan/sourcemod-nt-anti-ghosthop/README.md

 ### What happened to the older versions?
 The old versions are still available [from the tags](https://github.com/Rainyan/sourcemod-nt-anti-ghosthop/tags).
-Note that any tags older than the newest one are no longer supported.
+Note that any tags older than the newest non-prerelease are no longer supported.